-Knowing that you cannot drink is the first step, but it takes a good while to learn how to live without a routine that has punctuated every day for years.
+Knowing that you cannot drink is the first step to stop drinking, but it takes a while to learn how to live without a routine that has punctuated every day for years.
 Even if alcohol were not addictive, cutting booze out of your life would still be daunting when everywhere you look people seem to be happily drinking.
 People seem to need to drink.
-Our culture sells it hard.
+Our culture sells wine time and cocktail hour hard.

 That’s where community comes in.
-Whether you attend meetings or post in a cyber community or both, it is the shared experience of working toward finding a new way, that ends the dizzying blur.
-Talk about what you’re feeling, as often as you need to.
+Whether you attend meetings or post in an online community or both, it is the shared experience of working toward finding a new way, that ends the dizzying blur.
+Talk about what you’re feeling, what you’re questioning, what you’re observing, as often as you need to.
 Reach out to others and let them reach back to you.
-Ask a question, share a resource, rant and rave, or simply share your doubts and fears or triumphs.
+Ask a question, share a resource, rant, and rave, or simply share your doubts and fears or triumphs.
 It works.
 Community works.

 If you have found that drinking often leads to painful drunken regret, then you will most likely be happier if you take the booze variable out of the picture

 Retire from a long and illustrious drinking career

 You Do Not NEED to drink , no one does …. think about it…..

 I thought about it alot and figured out many of the reasons that I began drinking and drank too much We Drink to be Free

 To open our bodies and hearts and minds

 To connect with friends